ethereum-optimism/superchain-ops/README.md

 You should see a message something like this:
   ` One (and only one) of --private-key, --ledger, --mnemonic must be set`

+### Installing `mikefarah/yq`

+We’ll use `mikefarah/yq` to manipulate `.yaml` files:

+1. From the command prompt run:
+  `go install github.com/mikefarah/yq/v4@latest`
+2. Verify the installation by typing `$(go env GOPATH)/bin/yq --version`
+3. You should see the version number printed.
+This repo has been tested with version `4.43.1`.

 ### Installing foundry

 We’ll use foundry to simulate the transaction we’re approving: